pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 Each ES Index can be split into multiple pieces called shards.
 This is done if, for example, your required storage volume exceeds the abilities of a single node (server), or could be used to parallelize operations across shards to increase the performance of your ES cluster.

 Note that the number of primary shards is fixed the moment an index is created.
 This effectively defines the maximum amount of data stored in your index, as each node is limited by the amount of CPU, RAM and I/Os it can have to fit at least one shard.
 You can only change the amount of replica shards after the index has been created, though that only affects the throughput of your cluster and not the actual data storage capabilities.
-You can read more about that on [Elastic Search Scale Horizontally][es-scale].
+You can read more about that on [Elasticsearch Scale Horizontally][es-scale].

 It’s important to understand these basic concepts, as we will configure some of them later in this post.